ericanafziger/pizza-order/README.md

 ## Known Bugs

-_After first pizza, all checkboxes for toppings can remain unchecked and you will still be able to calculate cost and add another pizza to the order_
+After first pizza, all checkboxes for toppings can remain unchecked and you will still be able to calculate cost and add another pizza to the order.

 ## Technologies Used